IDEAS-Watersheds/ideas-watersheds.github.io/software-ecosystem/doi-best-practices.md

 - Submit Project when done.

+<h4>DOE CODE Setup Suggestions</h4>

+Open Questions:

+SGS - Thought it was possible to upload a tarball of software to DOE code.
+Initial browsing of Submit New Software Project forms, didn't see how this was done.

 <h3>General Guidelines</h3>

-The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) is using Zenodo as part of their data management practices and has a nice write-up on using Zenodo https://ict.ipbes.net/data-management/technical-guidelines/Zenodo
+The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) is using Zenodo as part of their data management practices and has a nice write-up on using Zenodo [Zenodo Guidelines](https://ict.ipbes.net/data-management/technical-guidelines/Zenodo)

 <h3>Advanced Topics</h3>